ugent-library/projects-service/README.md

 Use [tern](https://github.com/jackc/tern) to initalize the database:

 ```
-cd migrations && tern migrate apply
+cd etc/migrations && tern migrate apply
 ```

-Either create a `tern.conf` file in the `migrations` directory, or use `tern` with [PG environment variables](https://www.postgresql.org/docs/current/libpq-envars.html).
+Either create a `tern.conf` file in the `etc/migrations` directory, or use `tern` with [PG environment variables](https://www.postgresql.org/docs/current/libpq-envars.html).

 ## Development